-The Blue Ridge Commerce Center is a 111-acre commercial and industrial development located southwest of downtown Houston.
+The Blue Ridge Commerce Center West is a 92-acre commercial and industrial development located southwest of downtown Houston.
 Developed by Trammell Crow Company, the project represents a large-scale transformation of raw land into a modern design of storage and office spaces to support industrial growth in the region.

 EHRA Engineering was contracted by Trammell Crow in 2021 and is set to complete final as-builts within the coming month.
 Under this contract, EHRA provided comprehensive surveying services throughout the full lifecycle of the project, from beginning to end.
 The team has supported the client from initial land acquisition through final construction closeout.

-EHRA is nationally recognized for excellence in ALTA/NSPS Land Title Surveys, bringing proven expertise and reliability to complex projects such as the Blue Ridge Commerce Center.
+EHRA is nationally recognized for excellence in ALTA/NSPS Land Title Surveys, bringing proven expertise and reliability to complex projects such as the Blue Ridge Commerce Center West.

 The project site consisted of multiple parcels that required extensive research, coordination and consolidation by EHRA’s Assistant Project Manager, Christine Armstrong-Culp, SIT, CST-III to establish a unified development tract.
 Initial steps included boundary and ALTA Land Title Surveys to facilitate acquisition, followed by detailed topographic mapping to support engineering design and infrastructure planning.